Chemical Structure, Dynamics, and Mechanisms B (CSDM-B)

 The following Program Descriptions are intended to guide the proposer to the most appropriate sub-program for her/his research.

-The Chemical Structure, Dynamics and Mechanisms-B (CSDM-B) Program supports mechanistic studies of various chemical processes and chemical property studies.
-CSDM-B proposals generally utilize existing experimental techniques as opposed to developing new ones so that the work can focus on new understanding of molecular properties.
-The CSDM B program supports research on the consequences of molecular structure on chemical properties and mechanisms.
-Topics of interests to CSDM-B include (but are not limited to): mechanistic studies of chemical reactions, and energy- or materials-related processes, the chemistry of reactive intermediates, and the development of molecules with novel chemical properties.
-Projects supported in the CSDM B program are diverse, ranging from traditional mechanistic studies, chromophore development for advance imaging and solar applications, to studies relevant to the development of flow batteries and molecular qubits.
-Projects in the CSDM B program often involve significant synthetic efforts in order to vary the chemical structures.
+The Chemical Structure, Dynamics, and Mechanisms-B (CSDM-B) Program supports mechanistic studies of diverse chemical processes and chemical property studies.
+CSDM-B proposals generally utilize existing experimental techniques as opposed to developing new ones so that the work can focus on new understanding of molecular properties and chemical reactivity.
+The CSDM-B program supports research on the consequences of molecular structure on chemical properties and mechanisms.
+Topics of interest to CSDM-B include (but are not limited to): mechanistic studies of chemical reactions and energy- or materials-related processes, the chemistry of reactive intermediates, and the development of molecules with novel chemical properties.
+Projects supported in the CSDM-B program are diverse, ranging from traditional mechanistic studies, to chromophore development for advanced imaging and solar fuel applications, to studies relevant to the development of flow batteries and molecular qubits.
+Projects in the CSDM-B program often involve significant synthetic effort in order to modify the chemical structures.

 Submissions that address national needs are encouraged.
 These include priority areas associated with sustainability and NSF's Ten Big Ideas.
 Elements of NSF's Ten Big Ideas particularly relevant to the Division of Chemistry include: Harnessing the Data Revolution, the Quantum Leap, Midscale Instrumentation, Understanding the Rules of Life, and Growing Convergence Research at NSF.
 Consult NSF Big Ideas solicitations on how these areas match the Division's portfolio.